hergin/mdeforall/README.md

 Details are coming but if you are interested in the topic, reach us by email: hergin@bsu.edu

+## Current Status

+We have been funded for $15,000 by Ball State University to create the first prototype and do the initial user study.
+Currently, we are working on it.

 ## First Apperance at MODELS Conference 2020

 Below is a the video recording of our vision paper about the topic: